Respiratory Care and Diagnostic Science

 - Bachelor of Science - International Degree Advancement (Online): Program available for international students who live and work outside the United States as respiratory therapists or healthcare providers who specialize in care of respiratory care delivery.

-Diagnostic Science Certificate Programs
+Certificates in Diagnostic Science

 - Cardiovascular Sonography Certificate: Curriculum prepares students to credential in adult echocardiography and either pediatric echocardiography or vascular technology.